danielruffolodeveloper/Fileupload_express_multer/README.md

 })
 ```
 #### Error Handeling
 Lets now add some error handeling.
-When we upload a file, a mehod is expected to run that looks at our reqest body for a file.
-If its not provided,
-the application will crash.
+When we upload a file, a method is expected to run that looks at our reqest body for a file.
+If its not provided,the application will crash.
 It is therefore nessisary to implement a validation that checks for the file otherwise returns an error of 'file not found'.

-<strong>Change the endpoints in server.js acordingly.</strong>
+<strong>Modify the endpoints in server.js accordingly</strong>

 ```
 app.post('/upload/singlefile', upload.single('file'),(req, res, next) => {